 }Completions API

-The Completions API applies only to models in the China (Beijing) region, and you must use an API key from the China (Beijing) region.
+The Completions API is available only for models in the China (Beijing) region and requires an API key from the China (Beijing) region.

 Supported models:

-It uses special fim (Fill-in-the-Middle) tags in the prompt to guide completion.
+The Completions API uses special fim (Fill-in-the-Middle) tags in the prompt to guide the model's completion.

 Prefix-based completion